 - fn (function) The function used by this operation.
 This does not need to be specified when the operation object is instantiated and can instead be set via call later. - name (str) The name of the operation in the computation graph. - needs (list) Names of input data objects this operation requires.
 These should correspond to the args of fn. - provides (list) Names of output data objects this operation provides.
-If more than one given, those must be returned in an iterable, unless returns_dict is true, in which cae a dictionary with as many elements must be returned - returns_dict (bool) if true, it means the fn returns a dictionary with all provides, and no further processing is done on them.
+If more than one given, those must be returned in an iterable, unless returns_dict is true, in which cae a dictionary with as many elements must be returned - returns_dict (bool) if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node props added as-is into NetworkX graph

-Returns when called, it returns a FunctionalOperation
+Returns when called, it returns a Functional Operation